Ginny Kubitz Moyer

 But the real Miss Ridley has other ideas.
 Now ninety years old, she writes a scathing letter insisting the studio halt production of the film.
 Hoping to change her mind, Frances and Mr. Merrill embark on a trip to find the actress—only to land in a Victorian farmhouse in the Napa Valley.
 But as she learns the truth of Miss Ridley’s life, Frances finds herself confronting the very past she’s been trying to forget.
 And with the arrival of the ambitious Belinda, loyalties will be tested, bonds will be forged, and Frances will learn where true happiness lies.
 Set in Hollywood and the sun-drenched Napa countryside, A Golden Life explores friendship, forgiveness, and the power of honoring your own story.

-A Golden Life is a wonderful portrait of an independent woman in 1930s California that explores the ways in which women’s lives were constrained by the mores of the time.
-The settings are beautifully drawn and developed—special and loving attention is paid to the beauty of the natural world.
+A Golden Life is a wonderful portrait of an independent woman in 1930’s California.
+Moving from Hollywood to Napa Valley, the novel explores the ways in which women’s lives were constrained by the mores of the time.
+The settings are beautifully drawn and developed, from a producer’s office on a film lot to a scenic wine country home; special and loving attention is paid to the beauty of the natural world.
 Ginny Kubitz Moyer writes with quiet authority and strong prose, creating a novel that is hard to put down and characters that remain long after the book is read.”

 —Laura Spence-Ash, author of Beyond That, the Sea